 The beaches on the Gower have a number of features, from shipwrecks buried in the sand to naturally-formed swimming holes in the rocks.

-How to plan to visit the best beaches in Gower
+How to plan for the best beaches Gower Peninsula

-Being responsible and staying safe is always going to be the most important thing when you’re visiting the Gower, whether it’s your first or one-hundredth time on the peninsula.
+Being responsible and staying safe is the most important thing when you’re visiting the beaches of the Gower, whether it’s your first or one-hundredth time on the peninsula.

 Keep in mind: